Cameroon Savanah Giant Eland

 |Western Roan||2.000 €|

 |Civet Cat||250 €|

 |Sing Sing Waterbuck||900 €|

-The Big hunting licence allows for taking two different species from group A and four from group B or C, none from special category.
+The Big hunting license allows for taking two different species from group A and four from group B or C, none from special category.

-The Special category license allows for waterbuck, bushbuck and another four animals form B or C.
+The Special category license allows for waterbuck, bushbuck and another four animals from B or C.

-The Medium hunting licence allows for six different species from group B or C (none from A).
+The Medium hunting license allows for six different species from group B or C (none from A).

-It is illegal to double the same species, irrespective of the license taken.
+It is illegal to double or take 2 of the same species, regardless of the license taken.

-For Big safaris (15 days), it is possible to upgrade with an additional medium licence in order to hunt six additional animals from groups B or C (without repeating any), by paying an extra of 2.500 €.
-(Hunting licence cost included, but not the trophy fees.)
+For Big safaris (15 days), it is possible to upgrade with an additional medium license or Special License in order to hunt six additional animals from groups B or C (without repeating any), by paying an extra of 2.500 €.
+(Hunting license cost included, but not the trophy fees.)